peishuli/gitops/README.md

 # A Cloud-Native GitOps Reference Architecture
 [GitOps](https://www.weave.works/technologies/gitops/) has emerged as one of the best practices for delivering Kubernetes applications.
 However, it is very challenging to get it right when it comes to implementing GitOps.

+This is a living document that is actively maintained and frequently updated.
+Contents and source code will be added in the coming weeks.
+So stay tuned!

 ## Goals
 - To provide a GitOps reference architecture so that you can mix and match from the GitOps tool chain to meet unique requirements of your organization.
 - To provide a roadmap for adopting GitOps in your organization